anthemion-org/ogle/README.md

 # Ogle: Word-finding game for Windows

+This project is no longer being developed.
+I have created a new and mostly better version that is playable [on the web](https://www.anthemion.org/play-ogle/)!
+You can see that project [here](https://github.com/anthemion-org/ogle-web).

 ## Overview

 Ogle is a free, open source word-finding game for Windows:

 ![Ogle screenshots](screens_ogle.png)

-I created this app when I was first learning C#.
+I created this app in 2006, when I was first learning C#.
 Ogle derives from a tabletop game you've probably played, but the pace is _much_ faster.
-I am working on a web version right now; check back later for that.

 ## Ogle solution

 Ogle was originally created with C# 3.0, .NET Framework 3.5, and Visual Studio 2005.
-I have updated the solution to use Visual Studio 2019 and .NET Framework 4.5, but the code hasn't changed much since 2006.
+I have updated the solution to use Visual Studio 2019 and .NET Framework 4.5, but the code hasn't changed much since I first wrote it.

 The Ogle solution contains three projects: